-NSA creates special Android spy phones
+NSA creates special Android spy phones14

 The Fishbowl project is the name given to the NSA's plan to take a commercially available communication system and change it to meet the requirements of the agency.
 Two layers of encryption are used on each call which is also routed through the NSA's secure server.
 And despite these layers of encryption, the call quality is not impacted, except for a small delay.
 When you consider the secure nature of the line, the delay is a small price to pay for the comfort of knowing that no one can spy on your call.
 NSA is now thinking about offering a special app market that will allow its agents to download apps on their phones without compromising safety.